mikotoIO/hyperschema/packages/typescript/hyperschema-core/README.md

 The core Node.JS (TypeScript) server library for Hyperschema, used for server and code generation.

-This library uses Zod for schema definitions and validations.
+This library uses Zod for schema definitions.

 ## Installation